Zoefia/Zoefia-aime-extrapolation/readme.md

 ## Usage

 ### General
-- The supported environments can be found in `aime/configs/env/`, and supported tasks
+- The supported environments can be found in `aime/configs/env/`, and supported tasks are listed in each individual environment file under the `supported_tasks`.
+- We support `environment_setup` to be chose from `